bordercode/nogales/content/english/blog/Bolivia, a new home.md

 #### Again...
 After 46 years in Mexico.

 ```
-A new generation of mennonites searching for land, direct their migration efforts to find a new home.
+A new generation of mennonites searching for land,
+directed their migration efforts to find a new home.
 This time, towards Bolivia, a rich in arable land contry.
 ```